-- Release of Member's PHI to unauthorized persons. - Misplacing or losing any electronic devices (e.g., thumb drive, laptop) that contain PHI. - Unsecured PHI if the PHI is reasonably believed to have been accessed or acquired by an unauthorized person. - Any suspected privacy or security incident which risks unauthorized access to PHI and/or other confidential information. - Any intrusion or unauthorized access, use or disclosure of PHI; or - Potential loss of confidential information.
+- Release of Member's PHI to unauthorized persons. - Misplacing or losing any electronic devices (e.g., thumb drive, or laptop) that contains PHI. - Unsecured PHI, if the PHI is reasonably believed to have been accessed or acquired by an unauthorized person. - Any suspected privacy or security incident which risks unauthorized access to PHI and/or other confidential information. - Any intrusion or unauthorized access, use or disclosure of PHI; or - Potential loss of confidential information.

-DHCS Reporting Obligations
+Provider Reporting Obligations

-If a Provider becomes aware of a suspected breach, the Provider must notify DHCS and HPSJ within 24 hours by email (or by telephone if unable to email DHCS and HPSJ) upon the discovery of the incident.
+If a Provider becomes aware of a suspected breach, the Provider must notify Health Plan within 24 hours by emailing Health Plan upon the discovery of the incident.